How-to Paint Wicker Furniture Like a Pro!

 Art Deco painted paper wicker rocker

-Question: So, just how do you paint wicker furniture after it’s all prepped?
+Question: how do you paint wicker furniture after it’s all prepped?

 Answer: